 To turn on indenting for individual files, use

 Indent on startup makes Org use hard spaces to align text with headings as shown in examples below.

 *** 3rd level more text, now indented

-Org supports this with paragraph filling, line wrapping, and structure editing144.
+Org adapts indentations with paragraph filling, line wrapping, and structure editing144.

 #+STARTUP: hidestars #+STARTUP: showstars